 Texas already leads the nation in wind power and is rapidly expanding solar generation.

-Battery storage is becoming the next layer of this transformation.
+Battery storage is now quickly becoming a new layer of this transformation in how our power is generated.

-And the January cold snap offered a glimpse of how that future might work.
+And the January cold snap offered a glimpse of how this grid-connected battery stuff might work in the coming years.